polettix/Data-Tubes/README.md

 This module allows you to define and manage _tubes_, which are transformation subroutines over records.

+**NOTE**: this software is usable but still in a state of flux with respect to the interface.
+Most notably, although the provided plugins are mostly stable, the accepted parameters' names might change to gain greater consistency across the whole codebase.
+As an example, passing options to sub-module `foo` might be done via option `foo_opt` in one function, and via option `opts_for_foo` in another, which is ugly and likely to be changed to have only one single way.

 ## First Things First: What's a _Tube_?